-You can also check the SYS LED at the front panel to identify whether the System is loaded completely or not.
-If the SYS LED is blinking, then it is in the firmware load stage; if the SYS LED light is on, you can use the WEB browser to login the Managed Switch.
+You can also check the SYS LED on the front panel to identify whether the System is loaded completely or not.
+If the SYS LED is blinking, then it is in the firmware load stage; if the SYS LED light is on, you can use the Web browser to login the Industrial Managed Switch.